Roger F. Nyhus: U.S. ambassador to Barbados and the Eastern Caribbean

 On September 20, 2022, President Joe Biden nominated Nyhus to be the ambassador to Barbados, while also serving as the ambassador to Saint Kitts and Nevis, Saint Lucia, Antigua and Barbuda, Dominica, Grenada, and Saint Vincent and the Grenadines.
 His nomination was returned to Biden at the end of the Congress on January 3, 2023, as no action was taken on it.

 President Biden renominated Nyhus the same day.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on May 4, 2023.
 The committee favorably reported his nomination on June 1, 2023.
 On November 15, 2023, the Senate confirmed Nyhus by a voice vote.
 He presented his credentials to President of Barbados Sandra Mason on January 19, 2024.

 During his time as ambassador, Nyhus created a U.S. partnership to improve court system efficiency in Barbados, promoted U.S. business investment in the region, and, along with Interior Secretary Deb Haaland partnered with Eastern Caribbean nations to help combat climate change.

 U.S. ambassador to St. Lucia

 Nyhus presented his credentials to Governor General Errol Charles on January 31, 2024.

 U.S. ambassador to Antigua and Barbuda

 Nyhus presented his credentials to Governor General Sir Rodney Williams on February 2, 2024.

 U.S. ambassador to Grenada

 Nyhus presented his credentials to Governor General Cécile La Grenade on February 6, 2024.

 U.S. ambassador to Saint Vincent and the Grenadines

 Nyhus presented his credentials to Governor General Susan Dougan on February 9, 2024.

 U.S. ambassador to Saint Kitts and Nevis

 Nyhus presented his credentials to Governor General Marcella Liburd on February 14, 2024.

 U.S. ambassador to Dominica

 Nyhus presented his credentials to President Sylvanie Burton on February 26, 2024.

+Return to private sector

+Following his tenure as ambassador, Nyhus launched AMBO Strategy, a strategic communications consultancy, in 2025.